grscheller/scheller-linux-archive/grokScala/README.md

 ```

 ## 5. Scala code blocks: [codeblocks](codeblocks/)
 Scala code blocks are interesting closures.
+They can contain state
+and can behave like first class objects and not just "thunks."

-This project is to explore
-code blocks as functions.
+This project is to explore code blocks behave like functions.

 I found something I thought peculiar while in the scala REPL:
 ```